 How To Get To Amed Beach

-Note that shuttle buses usually takes some times at each stop to load and unload passengers.
+Note that shuttle buses usually take some time at each stop to load and unload passengers.
 Renting a private vehicle can be a choice for anyone who has limited time.
-Prepare IDR 70k-80k/day for scooter rental or IDR 650k/ day for a car.
+Prepare Rp70k-80k/day for scooter rental or Rp350.000 for a car.

 The route is as follows: Ngurah Rai Bypass Road – Ida Bagus Mantra Road – Padang Bai Road – turn left at Bugbug Street to Bungaya Street – continue to follow the road northward until Amed.
 The whole journey takes about 2 hours from Denpasar to Amed.